koenvervloesem/openhaystack-zephyr/README.rst

 Refer to your `board's documentation <https://docs.zephyrproject.org/latest/boards/index.html>`_ for alternative flash instructions if your board doesn't support the ``flash`` target.

-For the `nRF52840 Dongle <https://docs.zephyrproject.org/latest/boards/arm/nrf52840dongle_nrf52840/doc/index.html>`_ with the built-in bootloader, press the reset button and then run:
+For the nRF52840 Dongle with the built-in bootloader, run:

 .. code-block:: shell